HarishKumar097/test-package/README.md

 console.log("Playback ID Creation Response:", playbackIdResponse);
 ```

-#### Delete Media Playback ID
+#### Delete Media Playback ID:

 Use the `deleteMediaPlaybackId` method to delete a playback ID for a specific media asset.
 You need to pass both the `mediaId` and the `playbackId` to delete the playback ID.
-For detailed configuration options, refer to the [Delete a Playback ID](https://docs.fastpix.io/reference/delete-media-playback-id) API documentation.
+For detailed configuration options, refer to the [Delete a playback ID](https://docs.fastpix.io/reference/delete-media-playback-id) API documentation.

 ```javascript
 // Define the mediaId and playbackId dynamically